GoogleChrome/developer.chrome.com/site/en/docs/webstore/terms/index.md

 Google and its affiliates a limited, non-exclusive license during the term of this Agreement to display Developer Brand Features for use in connection with the Web Store and in order to fulfill its obligations under this Agreement.
-Nothing in this Agreement gives Developer a right to use any of Google’s trade names, trademarks, service marks, logos, domain names, or other distinctive brand features.
+Nothing in this Agreement gives Developer a right to use any of Google's trade names, trademarks, service marks, logos, domain names, or other distinctive brand features.

 6.3 Publicity.
 Google and its affiliates may include Developer Brand Features, screenshots, videos,